DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-08-21-how-to-build-dental-website-like-dso.md

 ---
 post_title: How To Build Your Dental Website Like a DSO
-date: 2019-08-21T19:45:00.000+00:00
+date: 2019-08-21T19:45:00.000Z
 post_author: Keisha Dunstan
 tags: []
+post_intro: >-
-post_intro: What if you're not a DSO and want to compete on their level digitally?
+  What if you're not a DSO and want to compete on their level digitally?
 DSO News caught up with Andre Riley, Chief Revenue Officer at DoctorLogic to learn more about how solo-practices, small groups, emerging groups and even mid-size DSOs can compete with even the biggest players online.
-post_image: "/uploads/email-blast-designs.jpg"
+post_image: /uploads/email-blast-designs.jpg
+post_highlight: >-
-post_highlight: What if you're not a DSO and want to compete on their level digitally?
+  What if you're not a DSO and want to compete on their level digitally?
 DSO News caught up with Andre Riley, Chief Revenue Officer at DoctorLogic to learn more about how solo-practices, small groups, emerging groups and even mid-size DSOs can compete with even the biggest players online.
 post_type:
   - blog
 product:
   - growth accelerators
   - content multiplier
   - search amplifier
   - website management
+_template: post_template
 ---

 Your website is a combination of the explanation of your culture, your business card, an old Yellow Pages ad.
 Review sites have now become a new and powerful “word of mouth” referral source, with many turning to such sites before choosing a new practice.

 Just like your office projects your culture and image, so too should your website.
 Larger DSOs have figured this out and invest heavily in their digital presence.